Shmily3553/Coursera_Deep-Learning-Specialization/Improving-Deep-Neural-Networks/week 1 quiz.md

 **7. With the inverted dropout technique, at test time:**

-You do not apply dropout (do not randomly eliminate units), and do not keep the 1/keep_prob factor in the calculations used in training.
+You do not apply dropout (do not randomly eliminate units), and do not keep the 1/keep_prob factor in the calculations used in training

 **8. Increasing the parameter keep_prob from (say) 0.5 to 0.6 will likely cause the following: (Check the two that apply.)**